 Having joined TOAST seven months ago, Olivia is embracing the shift to spring dressing by adopting a brighter palette.
 She has just started reading Murder at the Black Cat Cafe, and recently went to see Oh Mary!
 At Oxford’s Trafalgar Theatre.
 “It was an amazing show, I highly recommend it.”
 Her favourite local coffee shop is Columbia Coffee Roasters in the Covered Market.

 Olivia is 5’9 and wears a UK 12.
-She has chosen the Patchwork Stripe Block Print Top, Cotton Poplin Pull On Trousers and Fracap Fred Sandals.
+She has chosen the Patchwork Stripe Block Print Top, Pleated Pull On Cotton Poplin Trousers and Fracap Fred Sandals.
 “I was drawn to the colour – I love cobalt blues at the moment.”

 Rachel